 The Disciples of Jesus were discussing the beautiful Temple buildings.
 Jesus foretold of a day when “not one stone would be left on another.”
 (Matthew 24:2) Later as Jesus was sitting on the Mount of Olives, Peter, James, John and Andrew asked Him “when will this happen?”
 The response of Jesus to their questions is known as the Olivet Discourse.
 The version found in the Gospel of Matthew includes several examples and parables.
-The Olivet Discourse is prophecy directly from God in the form of man, Jesus.
+The Olivet Discourse is prophecy directly from God in the form of man, Jesus, and illustrates the three facets of Mystery Babylon – Political, Spiritual and Commercial.

 One example given by Jesus is that of the Wicked Servant (Matthew 24:45-51) The Master placed a servant in a place of authority over His other servants, just as the Lord has placed persons in authority of us all.
 The Wicked Servant, a type of Political Babylon, began to abuse the authority given to him, and when the Master returns the Wicked Servant will be punished.